-

 The answer is simple: things take longer than we expect.
 And we know that we’re uncertain about our estimates when we make them, i.e. there’s actually some probability distribution over the time the task will take.
 So why are we surprised that things blow out and why don’t we have the tools to measure and deal with this?

-2. the module where the type A is defined
+is defined, or - the module where the type

 The orthodox Haskeller viewpoint is that orphan instances are bad and you should never write them, because they can lead to incoherence.
 Incoherence is where we end up using two differing instances for the same type in our program.
 This can manifest in two unpleasant ways: